Louisville vs. Ole Miss Predictions & Picks - Women's NCAA Tournament Sweet 16

 Louisville vs. Ole Miss Women's Basketball Predictions & Picks - NCAA Tournament Sweet 16

-Friday's game between the Louisville Cardinals (25-11) and Ole Miss Rebels (25-8) going head to head at Climate Pledge Arena has a projected final score of 66-64 (according to our computer prediction) in favor of Louisville, so expect a competitive matchup.
-The game will start at 10:00 PM ET on March 24.
+Friday's game at Climate Pledge Arena has the Louisville Cardinals (25-11) taking on the Ole Miss Rebels (25-8) at 10:00 PM ET (on March 24).
+Our computer prediction projects a narrow 66-64 victory for Louisville, so expect a tight matchup.

-The Cardinals head into this game after a 73-51 win over Texas on Monday.
+The Cardinals won their most recent matchup 73-51 against Texas on Monday.

 Louisville vs. Ole Miss Game Info